Subsidy Programme for Cinematographic and Television Filming in Macao

 |

-Should the change of the project content involve the following circumstances, the beneficiary must submit an application for prior approval by CDF:
+If changes to the project content involve any of the situations indicated below, the beneficiary must submit an application for prior approval by the Fund:

 |